 Abstract: We present a dynamic model of endogenous interest group sizes and policymaking.
-The model integrates 'top-down' (policy) and 'bottom-up' (individual and social-structural) influences on the development of interest groups.
+The model integrates 'top-down' and 'bottom-up' influences on the development of interest groups.
 Comparative statics results show that the standard assumption of fixed-sized interest groups can be very misleading.
-Furthermore, dynamic analysis of the model demonstrates that reliance on equilibrium results can be misleading as well since equilibria may not be stable.
-In fact, complicated dynamics may emerge naturally, leading to erratic and path dependent time patterns for policy and interest group sizes.
+Complicated dynamics may emerge naturally, leading to erratic and path dependent time patterns for policy and interest group sizes.

 Brokering Health Policy: Coalitions, Parties, and Interest Group Influence

 Assuming a position as broker between disconnected interests is one way for an interest group to influence the making of federal health policy.
 This study demonstrates how groups use their connections with political parties and lobbying coalitions to augment their brokerage positions and enhance their influence over policy making.
 The results explain, in part, how interest groups play their brokerage roles as dispersed actors in a decentralized system, rather than as central mediators that intervene in a wide range of policy disputes.